 If you’re driving with hearing loss, it’s important that you perform regular vehicle maintenance.
 Even with your hearing aids, you might miss the warning beep from the dashboard, or may not hear the rattling under the hood.
 If you can’t hear that small noise, and it becomes a thumping sound, you’ll have a far bigger problem on your hands.
 Avoid any unwanted vehicle trouble, and service your car regularly.

-At La Canada Hearing we’re dedicated to keeping you safe, both on and off the road.
+At La Cañada Hearing Aids & Audiology, our Audiologist is dedicated to keeping you safe, both on and off the road.
 If you’ve recently noticed any changes in your hearing, have had problems with your hearing devices, or want to explore your hearing aid options, visit us today to receive the best in quality care.
 We’ll work with you to ensure that your devices fit well, function optimally, and have all the right programs to keep you safe behind the wheel.